 With love from my kitchen to yours,

 - 1 16 oz package frozen cheese tortellini (dried/refrigerated tortellini will work too.
-You will need about 4 heaping cups total)
+You will need about 4 heaping cups of cooked tortellini total)

 - 1 cup shredded mozzarella made with 2% milk